Introduction, General Description, Conformation and Characteristics of the ANGBA Nigora Goat:

 As a rule, a Nigora should have a calm, naturally amiable, laid back disposition and be neither aggressive nor excessively fearful when properly socialized.

-Suggested Nigora Classifications (For Recording Purposes)
+Suggested Nigora Classifications (To Be Used For Recording Purposes)

 F-Gen Nigoras bred from unregistered but otherwise PUREBRED Angoras, Nigerians, and/or Swiss Type Mini Dairy breeds